gosiao/gosiao.github.com/_pages/research/fde.md

 molecule-based materials of desired magnetic properties or as radiopharmaceuticals.

-The computional studies of such systems are not only run for application purposes, but they also provide an invaluable theoretical information, since through the interactions between molecules and between molecules and external fields, the electronic structure and properties of such systems can be examined and better understood.
+The computational studies of such systems are not only run for application purposes, but they also provide invaluable theoretical information, since through the interactions between molecules and between molecules and external fields, the electronic structure and properties of such systems can be examined and better understood.